 AI applications across industries and business functions

 ”I believe AI can be one of the most profound investment trends of the next decade,” Macklis adds.
 “Years of deep AI research, breakthroughs in areas like transformer models and now a groundswell of interest in ChatGPT have set the stage for adoption to accelerate rapidly over the next five years.”

-Here, Macklis and equity portfolio managers Mark Casey and Rich Wolf share their views on how artificial intelligence is transforming industries and driving opportunity for companies and investors.
+Here, Macklis, Mark Casey, an equity portfolio manager for The Growth Fund of America®, and Rich Wolf, an equity portfolio manager for The New Economy Fund®, share their views on how artificial intelligence is transforming industries and driving opportunity for companies and investors.

 As interesting as I find large language models like ChatGPT, it is possible AI-powered robots will have a bigger economic impact in the next handful of years.
 Consider these four examples.

 Amazon has been deploying a robot called Sparrow, which picks up items and puts them in shipping boxes.
 In 2015, when Amazon held a competition to design a picking robot, the winner picked up 10 of 12 items at a rate of two minutes per successful pick.
 Seven years later, Sparrow can pick out roughly two-thirds of the more than 100 million items in an Amazon warehouse at a rate of just seconds per pick.
 Today, more than a million people work in Amazon fulfilment centers.
 This is obviously not great news for warehouse workers, but it might help Amazon address its current high operating costs.